-Through September 30, 2016, we have funded our research and development and operating activities primarily through the issuance of \$115.9 million of debt, \$25.3 million of private placements of redeemable convertible preferred stock and the sale of common stock in our initial public offering.
-As of September 30, 2016, we had cash and cash equivalents of \$20.8 million, restricted cash of \$1.1 million, marketable securities of \$42.7 million and long-term investments of \$27.4 million.
+Through March 31, 2017, we have funded our research and development and operating activities primarily through the issuance of \$115.9 million of debt, \$25.3 million of private placements of redeemable convertible preferred stock and the sale of common stock in our initial public offering.
+As of March 31, 2017, we had cash and cash equivalents of \$12.9 million, restricted cash of \$1.1 million, marketable securities of \$48.2 million and long-term investments of \$10.2 million.
 We completed the initial closing of our initial public offering in April 2015, with a subsequent closing in May 2015, pursuant to which we received net proceeds, including net proceeds from the underwriters' exercise of their option to purchase additional shares, of \$59.9 million, after deducting underwriting discounts and commissions of \$4.5 million.
 In addition, we incurred offering expenses totaling \$2.8 million.

-We filed a registration statement on Form S-3 covering the sale from time to time of up to \$150.0 million of our common stock, preferred stock, debt securities and/or warrants, which was declared effective by the U.S. Securities and Exchange Commission, or the SEC, on October 17, 2016.
+We filed a registration statement on Form S-3 covering the sale from time to time of up to \$150.0 million of our common stock, preferred stock, debt and/or warrants, which was declared effective by the U.S. Securities and Exchange Commission, or the SEC, on October 17, 2016.
+We have not issued any of our securities under this registration statement.

-On October 3, 2016, we entered into a Common Stock Sales Agreement, or the ATM Agreement, with Cowen and Company, or Cowen, under which we may offer and sell, from time to time, in our sole discretion, shares of common stock having an aggregate offering price of up to \$50,000,000 through Cowen as our sales agent.
+On October 3, 2016, we entered into a Common Stock Sales Agreement, or the ATM Agreement, with Cowen and Company, LLC, or Cowen, under which we may offer and sell, from time to time, in our sole discretion, shares of common stock having an aggregate offering price of up to \$50,000,000 through Cowen as our sales agent.
 The registration statement on Form S-3 included a prospectus covering the offering up to \$20,000,000 of shares of common stock in accordance with the ATM Agreement.
+We have not sold any shares of our common stock under the ATM Agreement.

-We have incurred operating losses since our inception and, as of September 30, 2016, had an accumulated deficit of \$111.4 million.
+We have incurred operating losses since our inception and, as of March 31, 2017, had an accumulated deficit of \$137.7 million.
 We anticipate that we will continue to incur operating losses for at least the next several years.
-We expect that our research and development and general and administrative expenses will continue to increase and, as a result, we will need additional capital to fund our operations, which we may obtain through one or more equity offerings, debt financings or other third-party funding, including potential strategic alliances and licensing or collaboration arrangements.
+We expect that our operating expenses will continue to increase and, as a result, we will need additional capital to fund our operations, which we may obtain through one or more equity offerings, debt financings or other third-party funding, including potential strategic alliances and licensing or collaboration arrangements.